Find out how much it costs to live in Italy compared to other countries and how the prices there compare to Italian salaries.

 Here’re the monthly living expenses in Italy vs Germany vs the Netherlands vs Spain vs the USA vs the UK vs Canada (excl. rent):

-In this comparison, you can see that the cost of living in Italy is about the same as in Germany.
-Food in Germany is cheaper, but the high transportation costs make up for that.
+In this comparison, you can see that the cost of living in Italy is almost the same as in Germany.
+Food in Germany is cheaper, but the high transportation, bills and leisure costs make up for that.

 Out of all these countries, Spain is the cheapest place to live.
-The cost of living in Spain is 30% lower than the cost of living in Italy.
+The cost of living in Spain excluding rent is 16% lower than the cost of living in Italy.

-At the same time, comparing the cost of living in Italy vs Canada, we see that living expenses in Canada are 24% higher.
-In fact, Italy is also cheaper than the USA, the Netherlands, and the UK.
+At the same time, comparing the cost of living, we see that living expenses in the USA are 13% higher.
+In fact, Italy is also cheaper than the Canada, the Netherlands, and the UK.

 Add the cheaper rental prices to the equation and it becomes clear that Italy is a very affordable destination for expats!